top of page

 Level 3 evaluates enterprise-wide convergence.

-Enterprise architecture exists when departmental structures integrate into one governing architecture shaping decisions across the bank.
+Enterprise architecture exists when multiple departmental anatomy integrate into one enterprise anatomy shaping decisions across the bank.
+Enterprise integration alone does not qualify.

 Foundation — First Enterprise Initiative

-One cross-department initiative integrates departmental structures.
+One cross-department initiative integrates departmental anatomy.

 Examples: